pagodingo/react-multistep-form/README.md

 # React Multistep Form (without libraries)

-An example of how implement a multistep form in react without libraries
+An example of how to implement a multistep form in react without libraries

 Each `step` in the form is its own `Component`